bcm314/TextFiction/README.md

 Changes:
 - Bugfix: menu was not shown (KitKat and Jelly Bean, maybe also others)
+- Bugfix: StatusWindow no longer work after game restore
+- Show StatusWindow changes as toast
 - add space after append-word (to easier continue writing)
-- Show StatusWindow changes as toast
 - remove empty lines at top and bottom of bubbles
 - support uppercase German umlaute
 - added more icons